CourseReps/ECEN489-Spring2015/Updates.md

 ***Division: Networking and Server-Client Architecture***
 - Employee Name: Rong Liu
 - Update:  https://cert.tamu.edu/docs/process/ have all the process to generate a CSR file.
 This file will be submitted to TAMU in order to obtain ssl certificate.

+***Division: Security and Authentication***
+- Employee Name: Nagaraj Thenkarai Janakiraman & Trevor Glen Dennis
+- Answer: Description - This division is responsible for creating a Sign-in application that allow users to login using standard Authentication procedure(Hashing and Salting) or using their Google+ account to get access to the application.

+***Division: Account Managment and Administration***
+- Employee Name: Randy Neal
+- Request: @Nagaraj Thenkarai Janakiraman & Trevor Dennis: can you let me know the provisions you have made regarding system admin login?
+In other words, are you providing a system admin login and password or do we need to develop one?, Thank you.